Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

 Watering

-Water Fatsia japonica thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Fatsia japonica thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering in the cold season as growth is minimal at this time to keep the soil slightly moist but do allow it to dry out completely.